Your Best Info Source for Peace Corps Botswana

 a Botswana Peace Corps volunteer standing with her host family

-How safe is it serve as a volunteer in Botswana?
+How safe is it serve in Botswana?

 In general, 89% of volunteers felt safe or very safe where they lived in Botswana.
 And 100% felt safe or very safe where they worked.
 But more detailed information about safety compared to other Peace Corps countries can be found in the Botswana Country Crime Profile.